The Mousetrap: Act II

 Ten minutes after Mollie finds Mrs Boyle dead of strangulation, Sergeant Trotter takes charge of the household.
 All the remaining residents are gathered in one room as he attempts to sort out the events of the evening.
 A shaken Mollie Ralston cannot provide him with any useful clues; the only thing she is sure she observed was the radio blaring.
 Frustrated, Trotter points out that their lives continue to be in danger; a third murder could very well happen, given the notes left with Maureen Lyon.
 He insists that everyone tell him where they were when Mrs Boyle was murdered.
-As each person recounts his or her whereabouts, Trotter takes them to account for inconsistencies or weaknesses in their stories.
+As each person recounts their whereabouts, Trotter takes them to account for inconsistencies or weaknesses in their stories.
 Finally, he declares that everyone in the house had the opportunity to commit the murder, since each of them was alone at the time.
 Giles counters that while seven people in the house lack alibis, only one fits the description of the man the police suspect to be the murderer: Christopher Wren.
 Wren insists that it is all a frame-up, and Trotter acknowledges that he lacks any evidence pointing to Wren in particular.

 Mollie later pulls Trotter aside; Trotter says that while the police suspect the elder boy to be the killer, the dead boy also had relatives and loved ones who might be interested in revenge: the children's father, an army sergeant, for example; or the dead boy's sister, who would now be a young woman.
 Trotter notes that Metcalf or Paravicini could be the father, Miss Casewell or Mollie could be the sister, and Giles could be the elder boy.
 Mollie, aghast, objects to the notion that either she or Giles could be a murderer, but Trotter forces her to admit that they know little about each other's pasts.

 Mollie soon finds herself in conversation with Christopher Wren, who confesses that he is actually an army deserter hiding from his past under a false name.
 Mollie acknowledges that she, too, is running away from her past.
 Despite the trust Christopher and Mollie are forming, he and Giles each suspect the other and nearly come to blows over Mollie.
 The situation is only defused by the arrival of Paravicini, who tells the company that Trotter's skis are missing.

 Trotter again calls an assembly of the household, declaring that he now intends to check the alibis everyone provided to him after Mrs Boyle's murder.
 They will re-enact the murder, with each member of the household acting out another's alibi.
 Trotter's hope is that while most of the alibis will be verified, one will be proved impossible.
-Each person is to go to his or her assigned position and stay there until summoned back by Trotter.
+Each person is to go to their assigned position and stay there until summoned back by Trotter.
 The household obediently disperses, leaving Trotter alone onstage.